susansunshin/FoodPredictionProject/README.md

 ## Results
 - The Linear Regression Model resulted in a low R^2 score (around 50%) with a train RMSE score of $1,094.
 - The Regression Tree model was initially underfit and required tuning.
-  - Once tuned, R^2 scores were 60%
+  - Once tuned, R^2 scores were 60% with an improved RMSE score
+- Based on the above, the recomended model was the Regression Tree.

 ### Here are examples of how to embed images from your sub-folder